niocs/LOBook-gitbook-src/extensions/README.md

    Prerequisites : Access to a **Fedora 24 Linux 64 bit** box (as we supply prebuilt extensions only for this distro), LibreOffice Calc version >= 5.1.
 You can skip Part1, Part2 and Part3 as they do not create extensions.
 [Part4](part4.md) is your starting point.

+Regardless of the type of audience, the reader may want to read the [Pre-FAQ](prefaq.md) to get some general understanding of the way LO-extensions behave.